Navy Region Mid-Atlantic

 First Tier/Contact: Fleet and Family Support Center (FFSC) EFMP Case Liaisons

-- The FFSC EFMP Case Liaison is the person assigned to your EFM case.
-They can provide information on resources available in your duty area in regards to medical, education, housing, and child care to name a few.
-Among special education services, they can review EFM Individualized Education Program (IEP) and 504s with families.
-In the pilot locations, they can attend meetings to take notes and discuss with you what occurred in those meetings.
+The FFSC EFMP Case Liaison is the person assigned to your EFM case.
+They can provide information on resources available in your duty area regarding medical, education, housing, and childcare to name a few.
+Among special education services, they can review EFM Individualized Education Program (IEP) and Section 504 Plans with families.
+They can attend meetings to take notes and discuss with you what occurred in those meetings.
 If special education questions arise that are above their expertise and scope of services, they will refer you to Tier Two.

 Second Tier/Contact: Region Exceptional Family Member Special Education Liaison

-- The Special Education Liaison can assist with special education issues in a supportive role.
-They are special education subject matter experts that will review your EFM’s special education history and determine whether the current school district is following federal/state special education regulations and policies and that your child is receiving the appropriate education that meets their unique needs in order for them to successfully access the public education curriculum.
-In the event that your special education issues are not able to be mediated at the school level, you will be referred to Tier Three.
+The Special Education Liaison can assist with special education issues in a supportive role.
+They are special education subject matter experts that will review your EFM’s special education history and determine whether the current school district is following federal/state special education regulations and policies and that your child is receiving the appropriate education that meets their unique needs for them to successfully access the public education curriculum.
+If your special education issues are not able to be mediated at the school level, you will be referred to Tier Three.

 Third Tier/Contact: Special Education Attorney

-- The Special Education Attorney in the Hampton Roads, VA pilot locations will assist with Special Education issues that can’t be resolved at the local school or school district level.
-They are a subject matter expert that will research your issues and determine the best way to proceed in order for your Exceptional Family Member to have the right to a Free Appropriate Public Education (FAPE).
+The Special Education Attorney will assist with Special Education issues may require legal intervention.
+They are a subject matter expert that will research your issues and determine the best way to proceed for your Exceptional Family Member to have the right to a Free Appropriate Public Education (FAPE).

 It is imperative that through the entire process and journey of special education that you, as the parent, arm yourself with knowledge and understanding of the laws, procedures, and parental and student rights that govern special education.
 You must stay involved and do not be afraid to speak up because you can be the best advocate for your child.
 However, the Navy recognizes the challenges the military lifestyle can put on being present, effective, and not overwhelmed with the transitions in education.